 I have studied Differential Equations and other cornerstone mathematical subjects extensively at Harvey Mudd College and during my 6-year Ph.D. program at UC San Diego.
 I am qualified to teach college level mathematics; my teaching experience includes one semester of Differential Equations, which included a computer lab component.
 I also have five years of experience teaching numerous other math courses including the Calculus series, Linear Algebra, Complex Analysis, and Number Theory.

 I have studied Discrete Math and other cornerstone mathematical subjects extensively at Harvey Mudd College and during my 6-year Ph.D. program at UC San Diego.
 In fact, my Ph.D. is in Probabilistic Combinatorics, an area of Discrete Math.
 I am qualified to teach college level mathematics and have done so for numerous topics including the Calculus series, Linear Algebra, Complex Analysis, and Number Theory (which is usually covered briefly in Discrete Math courses).

 I have taken a standard Intro to CS course in Java, at Harvey Mudd College, and a couple of higher-level CS courses as well: Intro to Programming Languages, and Algorithms.
-I also have experience helping students with computer-lab assignments (namely MatLab and Minitab), but not Java specifically.
-I have also taught myself C++ programming as a hobby.
-(C++ is similar to Java but includes even more features).
+Mostly, however, I am self-taught and I've learned how to use the online documentation to learn how to do new things.
+I have helped a couple of students with Java through WyzAnt, and also know other languages.

 I have studied Linear Algebra and other cornerstone mathematical subjects extensively at Harvey Mudd College and during my 6-year Ph.D. program at UC San Diego.
 I was the Teaching Assistant for UCSD's Linear Algebra course during two different semesters.
 This course included all the usual topics on matrices and linear systems, plus a computer lab component using Matlab.